 Alcohol is very inexpensive, even for budget backpackers in Cuba, especially when compared to some other Caribbean islands.

 Generally you can get a local Crystal or Bucanero beer for a buck or two, while cocktails will rarely cost more than $3.
-Some expensive restaurants will charge much more than this, but with so many great, cheap bars and clubs popping up all over Cuba, there’s no need to break your bank on booze.
+Some expensive restaurants will charge much more than this, but with so many great, cheap bars and clubs popping up all over Cuba, there’s no need to break the bank on booze.

 If you really want to save money, pick up your booze from the local supermarkets.
 You can get a litre of Havana Club Rum for around $5!
 A bottle of wine will cost around $10 – $15.
 Surprisingly, beer is very close to the same price in restaurants as it is at the store.
 Usually it’s worth the pleasant ambiance, live music and beautiful views to just pay for beers at restaurants.